Recipe: Early examples

 Arabic recipes are documented starting in the 10th century; see al-Warraq and al-Baghdadi.

 The earliest recipe in Persian dates from the 14th century.
 Several recipes have survived from the time of Safavids, including Karnameh (1521) by Mohammad Ali Bavarchi, which includes the cooking instruction of more than 130 different dishes and pastries, and Madat-ol-Hayat (1597) by Nurollah Ashpaz.
 Recipe books from the Qajar era are numerous, the most notable being Khorak-ha-ye Irani by prince Nader Mirza.

-In older English works, a recipe was called a "receipt".
-Both words "receipt" and "recipe" were originally used to mean instructions on how to administer medicine.

 King Richard II of England commissioned a recipe book called Forme of Cury in 1390, and around the same time, another book was published entitled Curye on Inglish, "cury" meaning cooking.
 Both books give an impression of how food for the noble classes was prepared and served in England at that time.
 The luxurious taste of the aristocracy in the Early Modern Period brought with it the start of what can be called the modern recipe book.
 By the 15th century, numerous manuscripts were appearing detailing the recipes of the day.
 Many of these manuscripts give very good information and record the re-discovery of many herbs and spices including coriander, parsley, basil and rosemary, many of which had been brought back from the Crusades.

 A page from the Nimatnama-i-Nasiruddin-Shahi, book of delicacies and recipes.
 It documents the fine art of making kheer.